My collection of Hormel SPAM cans began as a joke.

 Things sorta snowballed from there.

-As of December 2013, a photo of my collection of SPAM cans (49 unique cans and packages (food only)):
+Here is my collection as of September 2015 - 101 unique cans and packages (food only)):

 Feel free to use this photo of my collection of Hormel SPAM cans - the more, the merrier!